The Positive Benefits Of Gardening In Containers

 purslane

-Gardening In Containers Is A Portable Solution
+Gardening In Containers Is A Portable Solution:

 Maybe you rent your home.
-If you garden in containers you can take your containers with you if you move.
-Therefore you aren’t losing out on your investment.
+If you garden in containers, you can take your containers with you if you move.
+Therefore, you aren’t losing out on your investment.

-I have my tree on rollers and can push it all over my patio so it gets the optimum amount of sun it needs.
-I can adjust the light it gets by trial and error.
+I have my tree on rolling plant caddies, and I can push it all over my patio so it gets the optimum amount of sun it needs.
+Adjusting the light it gets by trial and error means I have a healthier tree.
+And having that big pot on wheels is so much easier on my back.

 sedum

 Some people just can’t get down on the ground and get back up.
-As I get older I find that each year it’s a little bit harder to do what I did easily the year before.
-I tend to my containers by rolling around on a little garden cart that I’ve had a good 20 years.
+As I get older, I find that each year it’s a little bit harder to do what I did easily the year before.

 104Shares